You are here

 The course evaluates the politics of technology including topics such as drones, artificial intelligence, and cyber.

-Prerequisites (to be taken before the first summer program at Cornell Tech):
+Suggested Courses (to be taken before the first summer program at Cornell Tech):

 - Data analysis